Best uses for Citi ThankYou points

 a dining table in a log cabin

 One of the best ways to book vacation rental properties with points is by using Wyndham points to book Vacasa Vacation Rentals.
-Vacasa charges only 15,000 Wyndham points per night per bedroom.
-And, amazingly, some huge properties are available, like the one shown above, despite listing as having just one bedroom.
-Full details about this opportunity can be found here: Wyndham Vacasa: Great Value is Real!
+Vacasa charges either 15,000 or 30,000 Wyndham points per night per bedroom.
+Full details about this opportunity can be found here: How to book Vacasa Vacation Rentals with Wyndham points.

 Stay in an Ascend Hotel Collection Boutique Hotel or Resort